-Black Arrow (level 3).
-Your shots are transformed into missiles made of unholy energy.
-The shot deals an additional 3d4 points of shadow damage to the target.
-If a creature is killed by this strike (or if most of the damage it took was shadow damage from this spell), they are animated as per the spell conjure undead (spell level 1).
-This raises the target from the fresh corpse.
-The killed creature is not raised if they are normally immune to the effect.
-Knowledge of this shot is typically a secret, and is usually used by the Forsaken, the Scourge, and ruthless independents.

 Wyvern Shot (level 3).
 Your arrow is enchanted with a debilitative agent.
 If you strike an enemy with this hit, you reduce the target’s maximum hit points by 3d4 for one hour.
 This damage to hit points is halved on a successful Stamina saving throw.
 A creature cannot be affected by this more than once at any given hour, and when the duration ends, their maximum is restored.
 If a creature’s maximum is reduced below their current hit points, the excess is treated as temporary hit points (if the maximum is restored, these temporary hit points return to be actual hit points).